-- 19 Consequently, a Statutory Board's primary users need information about: - (a) the resources of the Statutory Board (assets), claims against the Statutory Board (liabilities and equity) and changes in those resources and claims (income and expenses); and - (b) how efficiently and effectively the Statutory Board's management and governing board have discharged their responsibility to use the Statutory Board's resources.
+- (a) the resources of the Statutory Board (assets), claims against the Statutory Board (liabilities and equity) and changes in those resources and claims (income and expenses); and - (b) how efficiently and effectively the Statutory Board's management and governing board have discharged their responsibility to use the Statutory Board's resources.
 16 - Financial information can make a difference in decisions if it has predictive value, confirmatory value or both.
 When making materiality judgements, a Statutory Board needs to assess whether information could reasonably be expected to influence primary users' decisions, rather than assessing whether that information alone could reasonably be expected to change their decisions.